VMware to pay $5 billion for firms offering cloud security, developers platform

-VMware Inc bought Pivotal Software Inc in a $2.7 billion deal.
-Dell Technologies Inc is the controlling stakeholder in both companies.
+VMware bought Pivotal Software Inc in a $2.7 billion deal.
+Dell Technologies Inc is the controlling stakeholder of both companies.

-Separately, VMware said it would buy software maker Carbon Black for about $2 billion in cash as it seeks to expand the range of security products.
+Separately, VMware said it would buy software maker Carbon Black Inc for about $2 billion in cash.

 VMWare makes cloud computing software, while Pivotal provides tools for software developers working on cloud services.
-Carbon Black, on the other hand, has a cloud security platform that uses big data and behavioural analytics to protect against cyberattacks.
+Carbon Black has a cloud security platform that uses big data and behavioural analytics to protect against cyber attacks.

 VMware will pay $26 per share for Carbon Black at a premium of 6% over its Thursday close.